-Please note: the deadline for applications for this Foundation Year programme is 15th October 2017.
+Please note: the deadline for applications for entry to this Foundation Year programme in 2018 was 15th October 2017.

 The Foundation year is designed for students who are not eligible to apply directly to the Medicine & Surgery degree programme.
 For example: